Sylvain Lazarus: Life and work

-Sylvain Lazarus worked out a theory of the social function of political categorizations (cf. Anthropology of the Name, 1996), exploring in the anthropological field what his Lacanian friends Alain Badiou (Being and Event, 1988) and Jean-Claude Milner (The Indistinct Names, 1983) worked out, respectively, in the fields of philosophy, of linguistics and of psychoanalytic theory.
+Lazarus worked out a theory of the social function of political categorizations (cf. Anthropology of the Name, 1996), exploring in the anthropological field what his Lacanian colleagues Alain Badiou (Being and Event, 1988) and Jean-Claude Milner (The Indistinct Names, 1983) worked out in the fields of philosophy (Badiou) and of linguistics and of psychoanalytic theory (Milner).

-Lazarus's 1996 book 'Anthropologie du nom' (Anthropology of the Name) was translated into English in 2015.
-Previously, it was discussed at length by Alain Badiou in his Abrégé de Métapolitique (1998), now translated into English as Metapolitics (2005).
+Lazarus's 1996 book 'Anthropologie du nom' (Anthropology of the Name) was translated into English by Gila Walker for publication in 2015.
+Previously, it was discussed at length by Alain Badiou in his Abrégé de Métapolitique (1998), which was translated into English as Metapolitics (2005).

 L'Organisation Politique

 Following the student uprisings of May 1968 in France, Lazarus was a founding member of the Union des communistes de France marxiste-léniniste (UCFml).
-To quote Badiou himself, the UCFml is "the Maoist organization established in late 1969 by Natacha Michel, Sylvain Lazarus, myself and a fair number of young people".
-Fifteen years later, Lazarus was a founding member (along with Badiou and Michel) of the militant French political organisation Organisation politique which called itself a post-party organization concerned with direct popular intervention in a wide range of issues (including immigration, labor, and housing).
-In addition to numerous writings and interventions since the 1980s, L'Organisation Politique has stressed the importance of developing political prescriptions concerning undocumented migrants (in France referred to as les sans papiers) and stresses that they must be conceived primarily as workers and not immigrants.
+Badiou, another founding member, said that the UCFml was "the Maoist organization established in late 1969 by Natacha Michel, Sylvain Lazarus, myself and a fair number of young people".

+Fifteen years later, in 1984, Lazarus was a founding member (along with Badiou and Michel) of the militant French political organisation Organisation politique which called itself a post-party organization concerned with direct popular intervention in a wide range of issues including immigration, labor, and housing.
+It published a journal, La Distance politique, for several years.
+In addition to writings and interventions since the 1980s, L'Organisation Politique stressed the importance of developing political prescriptions concerning undocumented migrants (in France referred to as les sans papiers) and stressed that they must be conceived primarily as workers and not immigrants.

 International Observatory on Suburbs and Outskirts

-Since the 1990s, Sylvain Lazarus has focused much of his activism on the French suburbs (the banlieues).
-With the French anthropologist Alain Bertho, he founded, in 2008, l'Observatoire international des banlieues et des périphéries (OIBP) and which has produced studies in France, Brazil and Senegal.
+Beginning in the 1990s, Lazarus focused much of his activism on the French suburbs (the banlieues).
+In 2008, with fellow French anthropologist Alain Bertho, he founded l'Observatoire international des banlieues et des périphéries (OIBP), which has produced studies in France, Brazil and Senegal.